-For Preferred Providers in Massachusetts.
+• For Preferred Providers in Massachusetts.
 For health care providers who have a preferred provider arrangement (a "PPO payment agreement") with Blue Cross and Blue Shield, the allowed charge is based on the provisions of that health care provider's PPO payment agreement.
 For covered services furnished by these health care providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies.
 In general, when you share in the cost for your covered services (such as a deductible, and/or a copayment and/or a coinsurance), the calculation for the amount that you pay is based on the initial full allowed charge for that health care provider (or the actual charge if it is less).
-This amount that you pay for a covered service is generally not subject to future adjustments-up or down-even though the health care provider's payment may be subject to future adjustments for such things as provider contractual settlements, risk-sharing settlements, and fraud or other operations.
+This amount that you pay for a covered service is generally not subject to future adjustments for such things as provider contractual settlements, risk-sharing settlements, and fraud or other operations.